Tycho

 .expect("Failed building protocol stream");

-Here, you subscribe to Uniswap V2 and Balancer V2 only.
+Here, you only subscribe to Uniswap V2 and Balancer V2.
 To include additional protocols like Uniswap V3, simply add:

 .exchange::<UniswapV3State>("uniswap_v3", tvl_filter.clone(), None)

-Note: The protocol stream will supply all protocol states in the first BlockUpdate object.
+Note: The protocol stream supplies all protocol states in the first BlockUpdate object.
 All subsequent BlockUpdates contain only new and changed protocol states (i.e., deltas).

 3. Simulate swap

 get_best_swap uses Tycho Simulation to simulate swaps and calculate buy amounts.
-We inspect all protocols updated in the current block (i.e. those with balance changes).
+We inspect all protocols updated in the current block (i.e., protocols with balance changes).

 a.
 Simulating token swaps